 When the established goals have been attained, appointments will be reduced to once a month, then once every two months, then two follow-up sessions are scheduled 6 months apart.
 Of course clients can always come back for additional counseling when they desire, but the goal of counseling is for the couple to achieve duplicating the interventions on their own.

-Initial Evaluation Session: To ensure that Gottman therapy is the modality a couple wishes to engage in and to see if the couple and counselor are a good match, a single 50-minute evaluation session may be conducted in office or online for $130.
+Initial Evaluation Session: To ensure that Gottman therapy is the modality a couple wishes to engage in and to see if the couple and counselor are a good match, a single 60-minute evaluation session may be conducted online for $250.

 Accepted Forms of Payment: Silver and Gold Eagle coins, cash, Walmart money orders and most credit cards.